Do you experience pain or stiffness in your back?

 - Spend at least three days a week basking in sunlight for 15 minutes.
 Do this before 8.30 am or after 4pm.

-- Have dry fruits like almonds, walnut, dates, cashew nuts, black raisins.
+- Have dry fruits like almonds, walnuts, dates, cashew nuts, black raisins.

 - Include milk and milk products in your diet.